Project details

 - Measure and mark a gable end and a sidewall on each panel.

-- Use a circular saw to cut a sidewall from the first panel, then trim the leftover to the width and height of the gable end.
+- Use a circular saw to cut a sidewall from the first panel, then trim the leftover to the gable end’s width and height.

-- Mark the gable’s centerline to find the peak: Place the sidewall on top of the gable, lining up the bottom edges, then use a straightedge to draw a diagonal line connecting the top corner of the sidewall to the top of the centerline.
+- Mark the gable’s centerline to find the peak.
+Place the sidewall on top of the gable, lining up the bottom edges, then use a straightedge to draw a diagonal line connecting the sidewall’s top corner to the top of the centerline.

 - Cut the angle with the circular saw, then use the cutoff as a template to mark the other angles, as shown.